-Insurance companies may consider your credit information to make decisions about whether to insure you and what rates to charge.
-A company can't refuse to sell you a policy or cancel or non-renew your policy solely based on your credit, however.
+Insurance companies may use your credit information to decide whether to sell you insurance and what rate to charge you.
+A company can't refuse to sell you a policy or cancel or not renew your policy based solely on your credit, however.
 The way companies use credit information varies by company.

 What Is An Insurance Credit Score?